-The vultures are described in such a disparaging and grim fashion that could be construed as a metaphor for the people responsible for the atrocities in Belsen and in particular the Commandant.
-It is the longest part of the poem and I don’t think is a coincidence.
-The first stanza is a metaphor for the Commandant’s predominant personality traits and this is why it dominates so much of the poem’s content.
-The third stanza, the scene with his child, represents a far smaller portion of the poem and this, I think, is a metaphor for his spark of humanity.
-The form of this poem is very clever as it creates a grim image, creates a glimmer of hope in the second and third Stanza, and then ends on a dour note emphasizing the futility of the situation.
-You can read Vultures in full here at mahmag.
+The first stanza is the longest part of the poem and it is not a coincidence.
+It is a metaphor for the commandant’s predominant personality traits and this is why it dominates so much of the poem’s content.
+In the third stanza, the scene with his child represents a far smaller portion of the poem and this is a metaphor for his spark of humanity.
+The form of this piece is very clever as it creates a grim image, creates a glimmer of hope in the second and third stanzas, and then ends on a dour note emphasizing the futility of the situation.

 The poem is written in four stanzas, in free verse with no rhyming pattern.
-It contains lots of enjambment lines giving the poem a fast pace, but with a jarring rhythm that mirrors the dark tone of the poem.
-The first stanza is considerably larger than the other three taking up twenty-three lines that are all very short.
-The other three stanzas are eight, eleven, and eleven lines respectively.
+There a few instances where the poet uses slant rhyme and perfect rhyming as well.
+Achebe mostly uses alliteration and consonance for creating internal rhymings.
+It contains lots of enjambed lines giving the poem a fast pace, but with a jarring rhythm that mirrors the dark tone of the poem.
+The first stanza is considerably larger than the other three taking up twenty-one lines that are all very short.
+The other three stanzas are eight, eleven, and eleven lines long respectively.

 In the greyness

 This first stanza of ‘Vultures’ begins with a relentlessly long sentence filled with dark, sullen descriptions.
 Achebe uses alliteration in the second and third lines: “and drizzle of one despondent/ dawn unstirred by harbingers.”
 But this is an enjambed line and so doesn’t give the ebb and flow usually associated with alliteration.
 This helps to emphasize the bleak tone Achebe is trying to achieve.